 Refer to your Thermador user manual to determine how to adjust the thermostat on your model oven.
-It can typically be adjusted in 5-degree increments to better reflect your cooking and timing preferences.
+It can typically be adjusted in 5-degree increments to reflect your cooking and timing preferences better.

 Thermador Oven Power Issue

-Sometimes a power issue, not an oven problem, maybe the reason for an oven not getting hot.
+Are you experiencing Thermador problems with your oven?
+Sometimes a power issue, not an oven problem, maybe why an oven is not hot.
 Even gas ovens require electricity to ignite and power the control panel.

 Here’s how to make sure your oven is receiving sufficient power: